Publications

 CONCLUSIONS: Among a large, diverse group of healthy older adults, we found significant differences in cardiac structure and function by sex and race/ethnicity, which may signal sex-specific cardiac remodeling with advancing age.
 It is crucial for existing guidelines to consider the observed and clinically significant differences in cardiac structure and function associated with healthy aging.
 Our study highlights that existing guidelines, which grade abnormalities in echocardiographic cardiac chamber size and function based on younger individuals, may not adequately address the anticipated changes associated with normal aging.

 Bayman, Eric, Keanu Chee, Madelyn Mendlen, Daniel J Denman, Rex N Tien, Steven Ojemann, Daniel R Kramer, and John A Thompson.
 (2024) 2024.
-“Subthalamic Nucleus Synchronization Between Beta Band Local Field Potential and Single-Unit Activity in Parkinson’s Disease”.
+“Subthalamic Nucleus Synchronization Between Beta Band Local Field Potential and Single-Unit Activity in Parkinson’s Disease.”.
 Physiological Reports 12 (9): e16001. https://doi.org/10.14814/phy2.16001.

 Local field potential (LFP) oscillations in the beta band (13-30 Hz) in the subthalamic nucleus (STN) of Parkinson's disease patients have been implicated in disease severity and treatment response.
 The relationship between single-neuron activity in the STN and regional beta power changes remains unclear.
 We used spike-triggered average (STA) to assess beta synchronization in STN.
 Beta power and STA magnitude at the beta frequency range were compared in three conditions: STN versus other subcortical structures, dorsal versus ventral STN, and high versus low beta power STN recordings.
 Magnitude of STA-LFP was greater within the STN compared to extra-STN structures along the trajectory path, despite no difference in percentage of the total power.
 Within the STN, there was a higher percent beta power in dorsal compared to ventral STN but no difference in STA-LFP magnitude.
 Further refining the comparison to high versus low beta peak power recordings inside the STN to evaluate if single-unit activity synchronized more strongly with beta band activity in areas of high beta power resulted in a significantly higher STA magnitude for areas of high beta power.
 Overall, these results suggest that STN single units strongly synchronize to beta activity, particularly units in areas of high beta power.

 Korjian, Serge, Killian J McCarthy, Emily A Larnard, Donald E Cutlip, Margaret B McEntegart, Ajay J Kirtane, and Robert W Yeh.
 (2024) 2024.
-“Drug-Coated Balloons in the Management of Coronary Artery Disease”.
+“Drug-Coated Balloons in the Management of Coronary Artery Disease.”.
 Circulation.
 Cardiovascular Interventions 17 (5): e013302. https://doi.org/10.1161/CIRCINTERVENTIONS.123.013302.

 Drug-coated balloons (DCBs) are specialized coronary devices comprised of a semicompliant balloon catheter with an engineered coating that allows the delivery of antiproliferative agents locally to the vessel wall during percutaneous coronary intervention.
 Although DCBs were initially developed more than a decade ago, their potential in coronary interventions has recently sparked renewed interest, especially in the United States.
 Originally designed to overcome the limitations of conventional balloon angioplasty and stenting, they aim to match or even improve upon the outcomes of drug-eluting stents without leaving a permanent implant.
 Presently, in-stent restenosis is the condition with the most robust evidence supporting the use of DCBs.
 DCBs provide improved long-term vessel patency compared with conventional balloon angioplasty and may be comparable to drug-eluting stents without the need for an additional stent layer, supporting their use as a first-line therapy for in-stent restenosis.
 Beyond the treatment of in-stent restenosis, DCBs provide an additional tool for de novo lesions for a strategy that avoids a permanent metal scaffold, which may be especially useful for the management of technically challenging anatomies such as small vessels and bifurcations.
 DCBs might also be advantageous for patients with high bleeding risk due to the decreased necessity for extended antiplatelet therapy, and in patients with diabetes and patients with diffuse disease to minimize long-stented segments.
 Further studies are crucial to confirm these broader applications for DCBs and to further validate safety and efficacy.